redis/mcp-redis/README.md

 ## Installation

-The Redis MCP Server supports the `stdio` [transport](https://modelcontextprotocol.io/docs/concepts/transports#standard-input%2Foutput-stdio).
-Support to the `stremable-http` transport will be added in the future.
+The Redis MCP Server supports both `stdio` and `streamable-http` [transports](https://modelcontextprotocol.io/docs/concepts/transports).

 > No PyPi package is available at the moment.